 Soft mobility for users, for the community, for the planet

 The climate emergency is forcing us to rationalise energy expenditure and re-examine the weight ratio, i.e. by optimising the total weight of the materials transported compared to what we are really seeking to transport.
-In addition to collective transport, it is becoming obvious that soft mobility – like walking, cycling, scooters or monowheels – must be prioritised for transporting both people and goods.
+In addition to collective transport, it is becoming obvious that soft mobility – like walking, cycling, cargo bikes (two- and three-wheeled), scooters, and monowheels – must be prioritised for transporting both people and goods.

-This grid analysis of ‘soft’ mobility applies to every travel mode, not just those used for first/last mile trips.
-Thus, does the RER (réseau express régional / commuter rail services for Paris and its region) qualify as a soft mode of transport?
-And if not, what is missing to make it so?
+This grid analysis of ‘soft’ mobility applies to every travel mode, not just those used for first- and last-mile trips.
+So, does the RER (réseau express régional / commuter rail services for Paris and its region) qualify as a soft transport mode?
+And if not, what is missing to tick the box?

 Let’s also bear in mind that in many countries – especially in sub-Saharan Africa and Arab states (except the Gulf and Lebanon) – walking remains by far the most widely used mode of transport.
 For the poorest inhabitants of this region of the world, 75% of daily journeys are made on foot (compared to 45% for the wealthiest)(a).
 In these territories, therefore, the challenge is facilitating uptake of transport modes that are both faster and more comfortable for people, as well as environmentally friendly.
 In other words, this will involve avoiding the ‘car is king’ phase altogether in cities and leapfrogging directly to responsible modes of transport.

-With regards medium and long distances, the issue of soft mobility is different.
+For medium and long distances, the issue of soft mobility is different.
 For the former, often intracontinental, there are solutions – starting with the train – for working towards more virtuous mobility.
 On the other hand, the plane still represents practically the only way to travel from one continent to another.
-A reality that raises questions on the relevance of some long-distance journeys: is acceptable to travel 3,000km for a meeting?
-Likewise for tourism: how can we reduce trips while maintaining openness to the world and travel opportunities for all.
+The sudden widespread uptake of video conferencing since the Covid-19 crisis, and soon virtual reality, is raising questions over the relevance of some long-distance journeys: is it still conceivable to travel 3,000km for a meeting?
+Likewise for tourism: how can we reduce trips (less often, more time spent on the spot) while maintaining openness to the world and travel opportunities for all.

 a trends study on transport in Africa, by Engineering for Change and Yamaha Ventures / May 2018

-of everyday travel is by foot for the poorest in Africa
+of everyday travel is by foot for the poorest in Sub-Saharan Africa.

 Sylvie Caruso Cahn